6 Myths You'll Hear When Selling Your Home

 The House Will Sell Itself

 Marketing a home is important.
 Good marketing practices help draw in home buyers and drive up competition for the house.
-Home buyers will even get into bidding wars for extra desirable homes, but bidding wars don't happen when a house does not attract enough attention.
+Home buyers will even get into bidding wars for homes in competitive markets, but bidding wars don't happen when a house does not attract enough attention.

 A home that doesn't attract enough buyers may sit on the market for a long time, while the seller waits for better offers.
 The longer a house sits on the market, the more undesirable the house may start to seem.
 Buyers pay attention to how long a house has been on the market.
 If the house has been up for sale a long time, they may make lower offers, knowing the seller is becoming more impatient.